4 Ways to Use Aloe Vera for Acne

 Looking for an easier alternative?
 You can also use store-bought aloe vera gel for acne.
 Creams and gels containing aloe vera vary in concentration and typically also include other ingredients that may help improve your complexion.
 However, make sure you read the ingredients label to know exactly what’s in the formula.

 Regular use of a face mask containing aloe vera for acne can help you nourish and calm your skin while also fighting off pesky breakouts.
-Our Pore Purifier Clarifying Masque contains aloe vera to soothe the skin, along with tea tree and micro-silver to help refine pores and battle acne breakouts, making it the perfect option for those with acne-prone or oily skin.
+Our Pore Purifier Clarifying Masque is a vegan face mask that contains aloe vera to soothe the skin, along with tea tree and micro-silver to help refine pores and battle acne breakouts, making it the perfect option for those with acne-prone or oily skin.
 Use it up to twice weekly to help keep breakouts at bay.

 It's Pore Perfection